 Locks the entire stm32 device.
 The num parameter is a value shown by flash banks.

-Note that some devices have been found that have a flash size register that contains an invalid value, to workaround this issue you can override the probed value used by the flash driver.flash bank $_FLASHNAME stm32lx 0 0x20000 0 0 $_TARGETNAME
+Note that some devices have been found that have a flash size register that contains an invalid value, to workaround this issue you can override the probed value used by the flash driver.
+If you use 0 as the bank base address, it tells the driver to autodetect the bank location assuming you're configuring the second bank.flash bank $_FLASHNAME stm32lx 0x08000000 0x20000 0 0 $_TARGETNAME

 All members of the STR7 microcontroller family from ST Microelectronics include internal flash and use ARM7TDMI cores.
 The str7x driver defines one mandatory parameter, variant, which is either

 STR75x.flash bank $_FLASHNAME str7x 0x40000000 0x00040000 0 0 $_TARGETNAME STR71x

 Most members of the STR9 microcontroller family from ST Microelectronics include internal flash and use ARM966E cores.
 The str9 needs the flash controller to be configured using the str9x flash_config command prior to Flash programming.flash bank $_FLASHNAME str9x 0x40000000 0x00040000 0 0 $_TARGETNAME str9x flash_config 0 4 2 0 0x80000

 Most members of the TMS470 microcontroller family from Texas Instruments include internal flash and use ARM7TDMI cores.
 This driver doesn't require the chip and bus width to be specified.

 Some tms470-specific commands are defined:— Command: tms470 flash_keyset key0 key1 key2 key3

 Saves programming keys in a register, to enable flash erase and write commands.